jasonkennealy/Rewild-Ireland/README.md

 ## Deployment

-- The site was deployed using github and the live link can be viewed  here - [CheckUp Dublin Center](https://github.com/jasonkennealy/Rewild-Ireland)
+- The site was deployed using github and the live link can be viewed  here - [Rewild IrelandI als](https://github.com/jasonkennealy/Rewild-Ireland)

 - - -

-## Testing and Solved Bugs
+## Testing and Solved

 Tests for bugs was done consistently through making this site to catch and deal with them early

-In my mid project meeting with Elaine Roche, the floowing problems were brought up:
+In my mid project meeting with Elaine Roche, the floowing problems were brought up and have been corrected:

-responsiveness - maybe consider flexbox for courses at the bottom of the homepage get the links working fix 404 on click on main title get the hero image to load footer on homepage - maybe add some blank space under it visually distinguish the 2 different forms and add a phrase/blurb to drive home to the user the purpose of each resize the form input area / fields so that they don't take up the full width of the screen move down the submit buttons on the forms add comments to html files use header tag
+responsiveness - maybe consider flexbox for courses at the bottom of the

+get nav  the links working

+fix 404 on click on main title

+get the hero image to load

+footer on homepage - maybe add some blank space under it

+distinguish the 2 different forms and add a phrase/blurb to drive home to the user the purpose of each

+resize the form input area / fields so that they don't take up the full width of the screen

+move down the submit buttons on the forms

+add comments to html files

+use header tag

 ### Validator Testing